A brief introduction to Hungerford

 One major event of historical significance occurred in December 1688 when William of Orange arrived to stay at The Bear Hotel in order to negotiate with the commissioners of King James II concerning the future of the monarchy.
 This led to the ‘Glorious Revolution’ of 1689, generally accepted nowadays as the beginning of true Parliamentary democracy as William and his wife Mary were invited to take the throne by a Protestant Parliament.

 Events in Hungerford

-Hungerford is lucky to have a vibrant cultural community and a thriving local theatre company and hosts several major events throughout the year.
+Hungerford is lucky to have a vibrant cultural community and a thriving local theatre company and has hosted several major events throughout years past.
+We have been unable to do these events in 2020, but we are looking forward to possibly adding some to our 2021 schedule, depending on government guidelines.
+Check back for the latest news of any upcoming events.

 A week-long celebration of the town’s unique ancient ‘Hocktide’ rights on the second Tuesday after Easter each year.

 Hungerford Summer Festival

 Three weeks of history, gardening, film, dance, comedy, poetry, theatre, music, crafts, visual arts, martial arts, sociable walks and stimulating talks.

 Hungerford Food Festival